FlashComOfficial/Virus-Total-Bots.Business-Code-BJS-/README.md

 1. Go to 👉 **VirusTotal**: https://www.virustotal.com
 2. Sign in (or create a free account).
 3. Open your **API Key** page and copy your key.

 ---

-## How to import GitHub repo Bots.Business bots to Bots.Business account
+## 📥 How to Import GitHub Repo Bots.Business Bots into Your Bots.Business Account

 Watch this step-by-step video guide on YouTube:
 👉 [How to import GitHub repo to Bots.Business](https://www.youtube.com/watch?v=irYn0_UvAcY)